The King Is Dancing: Plot

-Lully (Boris Terral) starts to gain the favour of the 14-year-old King Louis in 1653 by giving him specially designed shoes for Ballet Royal de la Nuit.
-His subsequent rise draws hostility from the old cadres of the court, particularly the royal composer Cambert (Johan Leysen).
+Lully starts to gain the favour of the 14-year-old King Louis in 1653 by giving him specially designed shoes for Ballet Royal de la Nuit.
+His subsequent rise draws hostility from the old cadres of the court, particularly the royal composer Cambert.

-Following Cardinal Mazarin's death, Louis (Benoît Magimel) installs himself in full power as the king in 1661.
-He is now at stake with the religious establishment created and controlled by his mother Anne of Austria (Colette Emmanuelle) at the Palais-Royal.
-On the other hand, Lully's animosity with Cambert comes to a novel dimension after Cambert's mistress Madeleine Lambert (Cécile Bois), the daughter of Michel Lambert, marries Lully in 1662.
+Following Cardinal Mazarin's death, Louis installs himself in full power as the king in 1661.
+He is now at stake with the religious establishment created and controlled by his mother Anne of Austria at the Palais-Royal.
+On the other hand, Lully's animosity with Cambert comes to a novel dimension after Cambert's mistress Madeleine Lambert, the daughter of Michel Lambert, marries Lully in 1662.

-Lully and another Versailles favourite, Molière (Tchéky Karyo), are keen to further disarm the old court.
+Lully and another Versailles favourite, Molière, are keen to further disarm the old court.
 The duo get to understand their own limitations when conflict becomes more manifest at events such as the staging (and consequent ban) of Tartuffe in 1664.
-Meanwhile, the passing years bring an end to Lully's position as the king's dance teacher and choreographer and he also has to face the emotional tensions growing with his wife's niece Julie (Claire Keim), which will culminate at the gala of Cambert's Pomone in 1671.
+Meanwhile, the passing years bring an end to Lully's position as the king's dance teacher and choreographer and he also has to face the emotional tensions growing with his wife's niece Julie, which will culminate at the gala of Cambert's Pomone in 1671.